 Map Library History

-The Map Library was originally located in the old Fine Arts building in the early 1960s (since demolished) and was moved into Sierra Hall in 1963.
-In 1993, the Map Library, overflowing with maps and equipment, expanded into two new larger spaces in Sierra Hall where it has resided ever since.
-In September 2017, administration and oversight of the Library Map Collection was transferred to the main Oviatt Library organization.
+The Map Library and Geography Department were originally located on the third floor of the campus's first Library building, which opened to students in 1959.
+The Map Library then moved to the old Fine Arts building--since demolished--sometime before 1962.
+In fall 1963, the Map Library was then relocated to the brand new Sierra Hall building.
+In 1993, the Map Library, overflowing with maps and equipment, expanded into two new larger spaces in Sierra Hall where it resided until 2019.
+In September 2017, administration and oversight of the Map Library was transferred to the main Oviatt Library organization.
 In January 2019, the map collection and staff relocated to the Oviatt Library (OV 26) where it will continue to provide cartographic and GIS research support for faculty and students across campus.

-Vincent Mazzuchelli served as the library’s first Map Curator from 1958-1960 before becoming a faculty member in the fall of 1960.
+Vincent Mazzucchelli served as the library’s first Map Curator from 1958-1962.
+Mazzucchelli became a Geography faculty member in the fall of 1960 and continued managing the Map Library until about 1962.
+According to Bill Miller, the Map Library was managed by a group of graduate students between 1962-1964.
 Wallace “Sarge” St. Clair, served as Map Curator to the collection from 1965-1970.
 Gary Rees served as Map Curator from 1970-1975.
 Michael Swift served as Map Curator from 1976-2005.
 Swift brought the Map Library into the computer age when he secured one of the department’s first computers in order to begin cataloging resources in an electronic database.
-Kris Tacsik, who had served as Assistant Map Curator from 1983-2005, then served as Map Curator from 2005-2014.
-Tacsik helped modernize the Map Library by introducing new technologies and equipment into the Map Library allowing patrons to digitize and print maps.
+Kris Tacsik, who had served as Assistant Map Curator from 1983-2005, took over as Map Curator from 2005-2014.
+Tacsik helped modernize the Map Library by introducing new technologies and equipment allowing patrons to digitize and print maps.
 Chris Salvano has served as Map Curator since 2015.
-He has incorporated GIS within the library environment and managed the collection's transition into the Oviatt Library.
+He brings a research librarian and special collections background to the Map Collection.
+Salvano has expanded GIS research support services within the library and managed the collection's transition into the Oviatt Library.